vmware/vcf-security-and-compliance-guidelines/security-advisories/vmsa-2024-0019/README.md

 ### Are the vulnerabilities being exploited “in the wild?”

-Broadcom is not currently aware of exploitation “in the wild.”
-If that changes the advisory and this document will be updated.
-Please subscribe to the VMSA mailing list (link above) for proactive alerts.
+Broadcom has confirmed that exploitation has occurred "in the wild" for CVE-2024-38812 and CVE-2024-38813.

 ### If I updated with the initial patches in VMSA-2024-0019 do I need to update with VMSA-2024-0019.2?